eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 published: false
 ---

 The following problem was a conceptual question in one of my physics classes.
-It has a simple correct solution, but it also a has a simple incorrect solution.
+It has a simple correct solution, but it also has a clearly incorrect solution that follows from logically working through the free body diagram.
 Finding the mistake is revealing.

 A jar of water sits in an elevator with an apple floating (statically) on its surface.
 When the elevator accelerates upwards, does the apple sink, rise, or stay at the same height relative to the water?